bruno-unna/chess/reference/uci-engine-interface.md

 		* <id> = UCI_ShowCurrLine, type check, should be false by default,

-			the engine can show the current line it is calculating. see "info currline" above.
+			the engine can show the current line it is calculating. see `info currline` above.

 		* <id> = UCI_ShowRefutations, type check, should be false by default,

-			the engine can show a move and its refutation in a line. see "info refutations" above.
+			the engine can show a move and its refutation in a line. see `info refutations` above.

 		* <id> = UCI_LimitStrength, type check, should be false by default,

-			The engine is able to limit its strength to a specific Elo number, This should always be implemented together with "UCI_Elo".
+			The engine is able to limit its strength to a specific Elo number, This should always be implemented together with `UCI_Elo`.

 		* <id> = UCI_Elo, type spin